-The solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
-Many students use this reflection time to make significant decisions about their future, journal or write letters to friends and family.
-The duration of solo depends on the course length and type, as well as the competency and preparedness of the student group.
-Students on a Pathfinder course typically experience a 24-48 hour solo.
-Regardless of solo length, all students receive sufficient food, water and shelter to keep them safe and healthy.
-Students find that solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.
+The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
+Many students use this reflection time to make decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant external stimulation of modern life.
+The duration of Solo depends on the course length and type, as well as the competency and preparedness of the student group.
+With all the food, skills and supplies they need, participants are given a secluded spot to reflect alone, and are monitored by staff throughout the experience to maintain safety.
+Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.